 The long road to hardware accelerated displays

 This is, sadly, all too familiar to many ProSim users – display performance was never the strongest suit for the historic reasons.
-Namely, the technology choice was made back in a day when Windows XP was still dominating the desktop, CPUs were showing good year-to-year performance growth, screens were smaller and lower resolution, and GPU acceleration was more of a gimmick than a necessity in 2D vector graphics space (for example, Adobe Flash Player, ubiquitous at the time, had CPU-based rasterization).
+Namely, the technology choice was made back in a day when Windows XP was still dominating the desktop, CPUs were showing good year-to-year performance growth, screens were smaller and with a lower resolution, and GPU acceleration was more of a gimmick than a necessity in 2D vector graphics space (for example, Adobe Flash Player, ubiquitous at the time, had CPU-based rasterization).
 So, ProSim displays were built on top of Microsoft’s GDI+ which was proven and stable technology, worked well on XP and was using CPU for all the rendering tasks which had added benefit of no special hardware requirements and no driver issues whatsoever.

-Fast-forward 10 years to 2018 and this became obvious pain point – displays have become bigger and built up resolution considerably, single-thread CPU performance growth had stalled, and GPU acceleration became the must-have item but the GDI+ itself was never updated to match.
+Fast-forward 10 years to 2018 and this became an obvious pain point – displays have become bigger and built up resolution considerably, single-thread CPU performance growth had stalled, and GPU acceleration became the must-have item, but the GDI+ itself was never updated to match.
 This left us with displays built on foundation that was not capable of supporting modern-day requirements, not to mention extending to future devices.

-Currently Direct2D rendering is opt-in (yet strongly recommended) feature for ProSim737 and ProSimA320 and the only rendering method of upcoming ProSim737MAX, we expect to enable it by default for all the products in one of future releases.
+Currently, Direct2D rendering is opt-in (yet strongly recommended) feature for ProSim737 and ProSimA320 and the only rendering method of upcoming ProSim737MAX, we expect to enable it by default for all the products in one of future releases.